-Release notes, version 0B400111103520151106tt
+Release notes, version 0B400113103621051106tt

 tt refers to the device type.
 Refer to the DVRC message for details.

-In this release, security and beacon networks are not supported.
+In this release, security is not supported.
+SQTP programming of MAC addresses is supported - refer to the Pixie data sheet for details.
 The external oscillator is used, so the 16MHz crystal must be fitted.